Burrill & Company

 Series A in 2004

-Efficas, Inc., based in Boulder, Colorado, is a health science and technology company that specializes in the research, development, and commercialization of products aimed at nutritional management of the immune system for both humans and pets.
-Founded in 2003, the company offers EFFICAS CARE, a berry-flavored non-prescription medical food designed to assist in the dietary management of asthma and related allergies.
-Efficas focuses on creating effective solutions that work with the body's natural systems, providing safe and significant health benefits to patients suffering from asthma and allergic conditions.
+Efficas, Inc. is a health-science and technology company based in Boulder, Colorado, founded in 2003.
+The company specializes in the research, development, and commercialization of products designed for the nutritional management of the immune system in both humans and pets.
+Efficas offers EFFICAS CARE, a berry-flavored non-prescription medical food aimed at the dietary management of asthma and related allergies.
+The company's products are formulated to work with the body's natural systems, providing safe and effective relief from asthma and allergic conditions, thereby enhancing overall health benefits for its users.

 CardioKine